consensus-shipyard/ipc/README.md

 Use `make storage` to check that the storage layout has not been corrupted.

-Use `make coverage` to get test coverage report.
+Use `make coverage` to get the test coverage report.

 # Bugs